naeemsem97/Options-Research/README.md

 ## 🔮 Roadmap / Future Work

-Vol-surface modeling (SVI, SABR)
+- Vol-surface modeling (SVI, SABR)

-Adaptive Kelly sizing for short-vol portfolios
+- Adaptive Kelly sizing for short-vol portfolios

-Volatility-regime filters (VIX < SMA9, HV/IV spreads)
+- Volatility-regime filters (VIX < SMA9, HV/IV spreads)

-Gamma scalping and skew arbitrage
+- Gamma scalping and skew arbitrage

-Cross-asset volatility spillover research
+- Cross-asset volatility spillover research

 ## 🧾 Disclaimer

 This repository is for educational and experimental purposes only.
 Nothing here constitutes financial advice or a trading recommendation.
 All results are hypothetical; use this research at your own risk.
+I do not trade on any of this and probably never will.

 ## 🧩 Contribute / Collaborate